KevinAst/MyWeb/FireWithin/gitbook-plugin-my-plugin/README.md

 ### devoGHEnd()

+Continue injection of the second part of our Daily Devotion.

-Inject the HTML content that closes out the Daily Devotion with a prayer.
+This macro injects the HTML that
+- closes out the devotion content,

-This macro should be used with the Post Process Tag (`P{`), just like the [devoGHStart()] macro.
+- injects a prayer,
+- and starts the "Digging Deeper" section (with an optional related sermon)

+The content is left open (for indentation purposes) to allow additional "Digging Deeper" content.
+For this reason, it should be used through the Post Process Tag (`P{`), followed by the additional "Digging Deeper" content (in markdown), and end with the `devoGHClose()` macro which will close out all HTML constructs.

 **API**: `devoGHEnd(prayer)`

+### devoGHClose()

+Inject the HTML content that closes out the Daily Devotion.

+This macro should be used with the Post Process Tag (`P{`), just like the `devoGHStart()` and `devoGHEnd()` macros.

+**API**: `devoGHClose()`

 ### devoGHTOC()